Kira-Flakes/CS-477-Game/README.md

 ### CS-477-Game
-This repository contains the game project for CS-477-M01, tentatively titled "Fantasy Action Platformer".
+This repository contains the game project for CS-477-M01, titled "Skarper".

 This repository was created by Simon Hockin.

-9/30/2022
+10/14/2022